-This is the first of two posts I need to share with you before starting to write my advice on how to maximize the three pillars which support High Value (Looks, Vibe, Social Calibration).
+This is the first of the two posts I need to share with you before starting to write my advice on how to maximize the three pillars supporting High Value (Looks, Vibe, Social Calibration).
 Let’s consider this scenario: it has been long time since you last did any kind of sport, and you have now decided to join a gym.
-This time around you are taking things seriously, and after two weeks of regular workout you start noticing little changes in your body already.
+This time around you are taking things seriously, and after two weeks of regular workouts you start noticing little changes in your body already.
 It feels amazing, the results are showing already!
 And it can only get better!
-You get carried away and start projecting a future image of you, looking just like the jacked dude you saw on some advertisement.
+You get carried away, and start projecting a future image of you looking just like the jacked dude you saw on some advertisement.

 Let’s look at a couple of definitions before elaborating more on the topic.

-Future projection: when you consider a broader and not-so-plausible future scenario, and you think on a recurring basis about you living the future events pictured in this scenario
+Future projection: when you consider a broader and not-so-plausible future scenario, and you think on a recurring basis about you living the future events pictured in that scenario.

-Going back to the example at the beginning of the post, that one may be somehow exaggerated, but I’m sure each of us has experienced a similar situation at least once.
-Maybe the future projection was not about success with girls.
-Maybe it was about the feeling of fulfilment coming from that job promotion we have been working so hard for, and which would finally make us happy.
-Then the day we are promoted finally arrives, only for us to realise that, when the initial enthusiasm has faded, we are unhappy as usual.
-Or maybe it was about the future feeling of belonging we so much strived for, but couldn’t get in our current neighbourhood.
-Then we manage to move on a different and “more welcoming” part of the city, only to realize that our new neighbours are behaving towards us pretty much as our previous neighbours were.
+Going back to the example at the beginning of the post, that one may be somewhat exaggerated, but I’m sure each of us has experienced a similar situation at least once.
+Maybe the future projection wasn’t about success with girls, rather it was about the feeling of fulfilment coming from that job promotion you’ve been working so hard for, and which would finally make you happy.
+Then the day arrives when you are finally promoted, only for you to realise that after the initial enthusiasm has faded, you are as unhappy as usual.
+Or maybe it was about the future feeling of belonging you so much strived for, yet couldn’t get in your current neighbourhood.
+Then you manage to move to a different and “more welcoming” part of the city, only to realise that your new neighbours are behaving towards you pretty much like the previous ones were.

-The fact is that the mind is ingenious, and has a series of mechanisms to protect our ego.
+The fact is that the mind is ingenious, and has a series of mechanisms to protect your ego.

-Visualization is when you picture yourself stopping a beautiful girl during the day and her smiling back at you, then you delivering your opener and her giggling at it, then you asking her a bunch of questions and her answering all happy and smiley, then her asking you questions back and you giving funny answers that drive her crazy, etc. Visualization is also when you think of a joke that could work wonders in a couple of plausible situations likely to happen, and then you picture yourself meeting your friends at the bar or your colleagues at work, delivering your joke and making everyone burst laughing.
+Visualization is when you picture yourself stopping a beautiful girl during the day, and she smiles back at you; then you deliver your opener, and she giggles at it; then you ask her a bunch of questions, and she answers all happy and smiley; then she asks you a few questions back, and you give her some funny answers which drive her crazy; etc. Visualization is also when you think of a joke that could work wonders in a couple of plausible situations likely to happen, and you then picture yourself meeting your friends at the bar / your colleagues at work, delivering your joke, and making everyone burst laughing.
 Visualization is certainly a good thing, certainly a good rehearsal tool.
 But still, you can have too much of a good thing!

-If all you do is jumping from visualization to visualization, without ever attempting to practice in real life the scenarios you visualised, visualization will stop being a useful rehearsal tool, and will become a proxy for reality instead.
+If all you do is jumping from visualization to visualization, without ever attempting to practice in real life the scenarios you have visualised, then visualization will stop being a useful rehearsal tool and will become a proxy for reality instead.
 You will start living in your own mind a reality which doesn’t exist, a reality in which you are infallible.
-And after living in that proxy reality long enough, when you finally decide to put in practice one of the scenarios you visualised, you will have one fear holding you back: the fear that in real life you will not live up to that idealised image of you.
+And after living in that proxy reality long enough, the day you finally decide to put one of the scenarios you have visualised in your mind into practice, that day you will have a big fear holding you back: the fear that in real life you won’t live up to that idealised image of you.
 This is how things can and will go wrong if you do too much visualization not followed by enough relevant real-life practice.

 Future projections can go wrong in a different way.
-At the beginning of an improvement journey (e.g. when we join a gym), or as we train hard day in and day out towards an objective (e.g. the New York marathon scheduled in six months from now), it’s only human to start projecting a future image of ourselves in plausible future scenarios having to do with the task we are putting our effort into.
-For instance, when we join the gym and after two weeks we start noticing those little changes in our body already, we start projecting a future image of us with our residual belly fat replaced by somewhat defined abs, with our slightly broader shoulders and more defined chest moulding the shape of our fitted jumper, with our stronger legs looking good in our favourite jeans.
-This is good, this is what keeps us motivated and keeps us working hard towards our objective.
-Things go wrong when we start projecting that, one year from now, we will look like that dude on steroids we saw yesterday on the internet, who allegedly is killing it on Tinder.
-Or that, when one year from now we enter the bar on Friday night, we will be acclaimed like rock starts and girls will fall all over us.
-This is what went wrong with the guy in the example at the beginning of this post.
-This is what you need to beware of.
+At the beginning of an improvement journey (e.g. when you join a gym), or as you train hard day in and day out towards an objective (e.g. the New York marathon scheduled in six months from now), it’s only human to start projecting a future image of yourself in a plausible future scenario having to do with the task you are putting your effort in.
+For instance, when you join the gym and after two weeks you start noticing those little changes in your body already, you start projecting a future image of you with your residual belly fat completely replaced by some defined abs, with your future broader shoulders and more defined chest moulding the shape of your fitted jumper, with your future stronger legs looking good in your favourite jeans, etc. This is good, this is what keeps you motivated and keeps you working hard towards the objective.
+Things go wrong when you start projecting for instance that, one year from now, you will look like that dude on steroids you saw yesterday on the Internet, who allegedly is killing it on Tinder.
+Or when you start projecting that, after looking like that dude and casually entering the bar on Friday night, you will be acclaimed like a rock start and girls will fall all over you.
+This is what went wrong with the guy in the example at the beginning of the post, and this is what you need to beware of.

-There are cases in which visualization and future projections meet halfway, like for instance holidays abroad:
+There are cases in which visualization and future projections meet halfway, like for instance a coming holiday abroad:

-That is exactly when things start to go wrong, since this is when we start visualising us approaching a few girls during our holiday, and those girls reacting just as well as in the example discussed previously.
-Actually, now they are reacting even better than in the previous example, since “girls over there are so sweet and feminine”.
-And also, contrary to the previous example, in this case the visualization will be somehow made up, since we have never been to that country before, and we don’t really know what the places look like in detail: our mind proceeds to visualise somewhat plausible but exaggerated scenarios in somewhat imaginary settings.
-By doing that, the mind overwrites our current frustration with the girls in our home country, with the feeling of happiness we think we will experience during our holiday.
-Then the day arrives when we finally reach our destination, and that fear resurfaces of not living up the idealised image of ourselves we pictured in our mind.
-This is when we realise that “we are tired” and “we’ll just focus on tourism and sightseeing”.
-Because “actually the girls where we live are not that bad”, and we start picturing us going back home, approaching a few girls, them reacting well, etc. If you are not careful, this can become a self-perpetuating mechanism, a continuous procrastination of happiness.
+That is exactly when things start to go wrong, since this is when you start visualising yourself approaching a few girls during that holiday, and those girls reacting just as well as the imaginary girls in the example previously discussed.
+Actually, now those girls are reacting even better than the previous girls, because, “girls over there are so sweet and so feminine…”.
+And also, contrary to the previous example, in this case the visualization will be almost completely made-up, since you’ve never been to that country before, and you don’t really know what the places look like in detail: your mind proceeds to visualise somewhat plausible but exaggerated scenarios in somewhat imaginary settings.
+By doing that, the mind overwrites your current frustration caused by the girls in your home country with the feeling of happiness you think you will experience during that holiday.
+Then the day arrives when you finally reach your destination, and that fear of not living up that idealised image of yourselves resurfaces once again.
+This is when you realise that, “actually I’m tired” and that, “I’ll just focus on tourism and sightseeing this time around”.
+Because, “all in all the girls where I live are not that bad”, and you then start picturing yourself going back home, approaching a few girls, getting some nice smiles on the opener, etc. If you are not careful, this can become a self-perpetuating mechanism, a continuous procrastination of happiness.

-Let’s wrap up things.
-Maybe after I publish my tips on how to maximise Looks, you decide to take a few things into account and start working on that.
-Or maybe you have already read my post on the importance of body language, and started acting upon some of the recommendations I provided.
+Let’s wrap things up.
+Maybe after I publish my tips on how to maximise your Looks, maybe you decide to take a few things into account and start working on that.
+Or maybe you have already read my post on the importance of understanding body language, and you already started acting upon some of the recommendations I provided there.
 Or maybe you are already working on your own improvement project.
-In all these cases, the key thing to understand is the following: happiness can only be experienced in the present moment, not in the future.
-As a result of all the effort you are putting in right now, it’s likely that the future will be somewhat better.
+In all cases, the key thing to understand is the following: happiness can only be experienced in the present moment, not in the future.
+Sure, as a result of all the effort you are putting in right now, the future is likely to be somewhat better.
 Or maybe not.
-Keep working hard on your objective, and at the same time keep your expectations low.
-Enjoy the journey itself, rather than the expectation of future happiness that you think this journey will bring in your life.
-Always remember to live life right now, rather than waiting for some future time which never comes.
+Keep working hard on your objectives, but at the same time keep your expectations low.
+Enjoy the journey itself, rather than the expectation of future happiness that you think this journey will bring into your life.
+And always remember to live your life right now, rather than waiting for some future time which never comes.

 And let’s close with an example we should all be familiar with.